oslabs-beta/kubeready/README.md

 * Test-driven development: kubeready's comprehensive testing suite (using Jest and React Testing Library) enables future developers to assess code functionality throughout the frontend and backend of the application.

 # Requirements
-The following ports need to be free:
+Please free up the following ports:
 Technology  | Port Number
 ------------- | -------------
 Grafana  | 3000